dskumar71/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 3. Replace the following values in your **.env** file as such:
    - **HOST:** Replace this with your Azure AI Service's Content Understanding endpoint
        - Ex: "https://aainatest422.services.ai.azure.com"
-   - **SUBSCRIPTION_ID:** Replace this with your name or alias, is used to identify who called the API request
+   - **SUBSCRIPTION_KEY:** Replace this with your name or alias, is used to identify who called the API request
        - Ex: "vannanaaina"
    - **SOURCE_BLOB_ACCOUNT_URL:** Replace this with the URL to your blob storage account that contains your DI dataset
        - Ex: "https://srcStorageAccountName.blob.core.windows.net"